KIPAC Computing

 Should you need dedicated resources for an interactive job, you can use, e.g.

-Note the <facility>:<repo> repo pattern (where both are kipac) and the use of --partition roma (KIPAC has dedicated nodes on roma) which together should help reduce queue times, whether the jobs are interactive or not.
+Note the <facility>:<repo> repo pattern (where both are kipac) which should help reduce queue times and prevent preemption, whether the jobs are interactive or not.
 See here for more details.